ianaya89/CommentTool/README.md

-CommentTool
+Firebase Commenter
 ===========

+This is a web app for leaves and persists comments.
-This app is a demo of how to use Firebase with JavaScript
+Is a demo which shows how to use Firebase with JavaScript